BlasBenito/spatialRF/README.md

 Since this function fits many alternative random forest models, it can be run in parallel if a cluster is provided.
-The function does not shutdown the cluster, but you can stop it with `parallel::stopCluster(cl = cluster)`.
+The function does not shutdown the cluster, but you can stop it with `spatialRF::stop_cluster()`.
 However, we’ll leave it up for other functions in this tutorial.

 ``` r
 #starting cluster with n-1 cores